iphands/recipes/dessert/ginger_snap_cookies.md

 Slice brick into thin slices, no more than 1/8".

 1. Bake: Working in batches, place thin slices on a parchment or a Silpat-lined sheet pan (space at least an inch apart) and bake at 350°F until the edges turn dark brown, 7-12 minutes, depending on how thinly you have sliced the dough.
 Check the oven for doneness at 7 minutes.

-1. Cover cookie sheet with foil
-1. Spray with Pam
-1. Lay out as many crackers as will fit on sheet
-1. Blend sugar and butter in saucepan
-1. Boil sugar/butter for 4 minutes
-1. Pour evenly over crackers
-1. Bake at 350F for 5 minutes
-1. Spread chocolate chips over baked crackers
-1. Sprinkle with nuts
-1. Cool in fridge
-1. Crack into squares